 Kenya Commercial Bank

 Kenya Commercial Bank is East Africa’s oldest and largest commercial bank, having been established in Zanzibar in 1896 as a branch of the National Bank of India.
 In 1970, the Kenyan Government acquired a majority share in the financial institution, and subsequently changed the name to Kenya Commercial Bank.
 The bank now operates in six different African countries.bi.kcbgroup.com

 Banco Nacional Ultramarino

-The presence of Banco Nacional Ultramarino – one of Portugal’s largest banks – in Macau places it in a unique position, allowing it to support companies from Portuguese-speaking countries (PSCs) wishing to enter the Chinese market.
+Banco Nacional Ultramarino (BNU) is part of the Caixa Geral De Depositos Group, which boasts an extensive global network, especially in Portuguese-speaking countries (PSCs).
+Based in Macau, BNU is in a unique position to support companies from PSCs wishing to enter the Chinese market.
 The services it provides in the territory act as a crucial platform for promoting economic exchange between the mainland and PSCs from around the globe.www.bnu.com.mo

 With 393 branches, more than 12 million customers and a 43 percent share of the online banking market, Maybank is the leading financial services group in Malaysia.
 Its reputation as one of the region’s best commercial banks stems from more than size alone, however, with its commitment to sustainability and innovation also receiving widespread praise.www.maybank.com